ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 You can find a list of all available releases in the [github project](https://github.com/nektra/Deviare2/releases).
 Please make sure that the version of binaries matches to the version of sources.

+## DLL Import

+Before we start to consider Windows API hooking, it will be useful to know how application interacts with DLL.
+When we start an application, Windows loader reads executable file into process memory.
+Typical Windows executable file has [PE](https://msdn.microsoft.com/en-us/library/ms809762.aspx) format.
+This format is a standard for data structures, which are stored in a header of file.
+These structures contain necessary information to launch executable code by Windows loader.
+List of required DLLs is a part of this information.

+Next step of the loader is to find files of all required DLLs.
+These files are read into the process memory too.
+Now we face an issue.
+Locations of the DLL modules in a process memory are not constant.
+These locations can change in a new version of DLL.
+Therefore, a compiler cannot hardcode addresses of DLL functions in the executable module.
+This issue is solved by [**Import Table**](http://sandsprite.com/CodeStuff/Understanding_imports.html).
+There is some kind of confusion with Import Table and Thunk Table.

+Each element of Import Table matches to one imported DLL module.
+This element contains name of the module, **OriginalFirstThunk** pointer and **FirstThunk** pointer.
+You can find more details [here](http://ntcore.com/files/inject2it.htm).
+The **OriginalFirstThunk** points to the first element of array with ordinal numbers and names of imported functions.
+The **FirstThunk** points to the first element of array (also known as Import Address Table or IAT), which is overwritten by Windows loader with actual addresses of library functions.
+And this is a source of confusing because both these arrays do not contain the stuff that is named [**thunk**](https://en.wikipedia.org/wiki/Thunk#Overlays_and_dynamic_linking).

+Import Table is a part of PE header and it contains constant meta information about imported DLLs.
+This table holds in the read-only process memory segment with PE header.
+Thunk table (also known as jump table) is a part of executable code and it contains `JMP` instructions to transfer control to library functions.
+This table holds in the read and executable `.text` segment with all other application code.
+Import Address Table holds in the read and write `.idata` segment.
+As you see all these tables hold different segments.

+This scheme illustrates a call of DLL function from the MinGW compiler generated code:

+![dll-call-mingw.png]

+This scheme illustrates the same call from the Visual C++ compiler generated code:

+![dll-call-visual-cpp.png]

+TODO: Briefly describe advantages and disadvantages of below approaches.

+TODO: Make the schemas.

 ## API Hooking Techniques

-Game application interacts with OS via WinAPI calls.
+Game application interacts with OS via calls of WinAPI functions.
 There are several approaches to hook these calls.
 This [article](http://www.internals.com/articles/apispy/apispy.htm) describes these approaches in details.

 Tools like [API Monitor](../ClickerBots/tools.md) are based on one of hooking approaches.
-We can implement a bot application, which behaves in a similar way.
+We can implement a bot application that behaves in a similar way.
 But unlike these tools the bot should simulate player actions instead of logging WinAPI calls.

-Before we start to consider API hooking, it will be useful to know how application interacts with DLL.
-When we start an application, Windows loader reads executable file into memory.
-Then the loader should find files of all required DLLs.
-These files are read into the process memory by the loader too.
-Now we face an issue.
-Locations of the DLL modules in the process memory are not constant.
-These locations can vary each time when application is launched.
-Therefore, we cannot hardcode addresses of the DLL functions in the executable module.
-This issue is solved by [Import Address Table](http://sandsprite.com/CodeStuff/Understanding_imports.html) (IAT).

-IAT contains actual addresses of the library functions.
-Windows loader update these addresses by actual values during application startup.
-Each time when executable module calls a library function, it uses corresponding IAT slot to clarify target function address.

 Now we will briefly consider most common API hooking techniques.